Gauge (knitting): Factors that affect knitting gauge

-Sometimes the gauge is deliberately altered within a garment, usually by changing needle size; for example, smaller stitches are often made at the collar, sleeve cuffs, hemline ribbing or pocket edges.
+Sometimes the gauge is deliberately altered within a garment, usually by changing needle size; for example, smaller stitches are often made at the collar, sleeve cuffs, hemline ribbing, or pocket edges.

-Uneven knitting

-Uneven knitting is a knitting technique in which two knitting needles of different sizes are used.
-The method is sometimes used when the knitter has a significantly different gauge on knit and purl stitches.
-It is also useful for producing elongated stitches and certain specialty patterns.

 Knitting gauge in patterns

 To produce a knitted garment of given dimensions, whether from one's own design or from a published pattern, the gauge should match as closely as possible; significant differences in gauge will lead to a deformed garment.
 Patterns for knitting projects almost always include a suggested gauge for the project.

-For illustration, suppose that a sweater is designed to measure 40" around the bustline with a gauge of 5 st/inch in the chosen stitch.
-Therefore, the pattern should call for 200 stitches (5 st/inch x 40") at the bustline.
-If the knitter follows the pattern with a gauge of 4 st/inch, the sweater will measure 50" around the bustline (200 st / 4st/in) -- too baggy!
-Conversely, if the knitter follows the pattern with a gauge of 6 st/inch, the sweater will measure ~33" around the bustline (200 st / 6st/inch) -- too tight!
 Generally, the gauge should match to better than 5%, corresponding to 1" of ease in a 20" width.
 Similar concerns apply to the number of rows per inch.

-Luckily, the gauge can be adjusted by changing needle size, without changing the pattern, stitch, yarn, or habits of the knitter.
+The gauge can be adjusted by changing needle size, without changing the pattern, stitch, yarn, or habits of the knitter.
 Larger needles produce a smaller gauge (fewer stitches per inch) and smaller needles produce a larger gauge (more stitches per inch).
 If necessary, further adjustments can be made by subtly altering the pattern dimensions, e.g., shortening a vertically aligned pattern.
 Ribbing can also be used to "draw in" the fabric to the proper gauge.

 Measuring knitting gauge

 To check one's gauge before starting a project, a sample of knitting (a swatch) is made, ideally in the stitch pattern used in the garment.
-The swatch edges affect the reading of the gauge, so it is best that the swatch be at least 4" square and more safely 6–8" square.
+The edges of the swatch can impact gauge readings, so it's recommended that the swatch be a minimum of 4" square, but preferably 6–8" square for more accurate results.
 Dividing the number of stitches used by the actual size of the sample gives the stitch gauge of that sample.
 Similarly, the row gauge is calculated by dividing the number of rows knitted by the length of the sample.
 Making a swatch also helps familiarize the knitter with the stitch pattern and yarn, which will lead to a more uniform gauge in the final garment.